1. Spend Your Day Surfing

 4) Cruise Around Huntington Harbour

 Prefer to effortlessly cruise the Harbour with friends?
-Family-run Prince Charters offers private charters in a stunning classic wood boat for up to 12 people, and a complete restored vintage 1960s yacht for up to 30 people.
+Family-run Prince Charters offers private charters in a stunning classic wood boat for up to 12 people and a completely restored vintage 1960s yacht for up to 30 people.
 Bring your own bites and beverages, or let your captain handle the menu.

 5) Rent A Duffy Boat